 1 giant leap for a plane, 1 small step for RoboThespian.

-RoboThespian is installed all over the world.
+RoboThespian can be found installed all over the world.
 But somewhere he has never been, is South America.
-That is until now.
+That is, until now.
 In 2017, RT-0107 flew out to Buenos Aires, Argentina.
 So what was this intrepid traveller tasked with upon arrival?
 After travelling 6,694 miles, not for the first time, our very own robotic explorer was assisting in outer space exploration!

 Planetario Galileo Galilei, Buenos Aires installed RoboThespian as part of a major overhaul of the planetarium’s visitor centre in 2017.
-He is now used to inform and entertain the many visitors that come through the doors of the super cool building.
+Now he is used to inform and entertain the many visitors that come through the doors of the super cool building.

 So how is the only RoboThespian in South America doing?

 We caught up with the team to see what feedback they had for our little TinMan.
 To say we were pleased with the feedback is an understatement.